lucioveloso/lambda-toolkit/README.md

 ###### set-default-role

-Create a default lambda role used to create lambda functions if a specified role name is not typed.
+Set a default lambda role used to create lambda functions if a specified role name is not typed.

 Required argument: